AbdelrahmanSaqr/INFLOW/README.md

 ## Support

-For support and inquiries, please contact our team at support@inflow.com.
+For support and inquiries, please contact our team.

 Thank you for choosing INFLOW!
 We are committed to helping you understand and improve your emotional health.